tristanlatr/WPWatcher/README.md

 ## Output

 ![WPWatcher Report Output](/screens/wpwatcher-output.png "WPWatcher Output")

+## Notes
+- The script will automatically try to delete all temp wpscan files in `/tmp/wpscan` before starting scans

 ## Questions ?
 If you have any questions, please create a new issue.